 - Changing state of hydration or solvation

 - Assessing material stability

-We can also conduct thermal analysis via hot stage optical microscopy (see details in the Microscopy section of the website).
+We can also conduct thermal analysis via hot stage optical microscopy.